serviceberry3/crazyflie_receiver/README.md

 update_config=1
 device_name=My P2P Device

 (the device name is optional).
-You also might need to change all instances of wlp3s0 in the shell script to wlan0 depending on what your interface in named (run ifconfig to see).
+You also might need to change all instances of wlp3s0 in the shell script to wlan0 depending on what your interface is named (run ifconfig to see).

-I've been having some problems with dhclient hanging when trying to assign an IP to the p2p-wlan0-0 interface.
+I've been having some problems with dhclient hanging when trying to assign an IP to the p2p-wlan0-0 interface (last line of the shell script).
 I'm working on figuring out why.